madmann91/bvh/README.md

 ### Intersectors

-Intersectors contained in the libray support linear collections of primitives (i.e. arrays/vectors), and allow permuting the primitive data in such a way that no indirection is done during traversal.
+Intersectors contained in the libary support linear collections of primitives (i.e. arrays/vectors), and allow permuting the primitive data in such a way that no indirection is done during traversal (the helper function `bvh::shuffle_primitives` reorders primitives for this exact purpose).
 Custom intersectors can be introduced when the primitive data is in another form.

 ## Building